 The font size you choose will directly affect horizontal spacing (therefore characters per line) and vertical spacing (therefore lines per page).
-An 80-column page should fit with 12 point text, or 10 characters per inch (cpi), on an 8-inch wide page.
+An 80-column page should fit with 12 point text, or 10 characters per inch (cpi), on a page with at least 8 inches of printable space.
 For a 132-column page, you will probably want to change your font size down to 7 point.

-AnzioWin's Print Wizard, page 81, if enabled, will scan incoming printer text, then fit the text to the page automatically.
+AnzioWin's Print Wizard, page 80, if enabled, will scan incoming printer text, then fit the text to the page automatically.
 This means that your chosen font size will not have an effect.

-6.6 Printing The Screen
+6.5 Printing The Screen

-To print the currently active screen, use File/Print Screen, ALT P, resc, or the PRINT command, or select "Print Screen" from the popup mouse menu.
+To print the currently active screen, use File/Print Screen, ALT P, FRISC, or the PRINT command, or select "Print Screen" from the popup mouse menu.
 If you have highlighted a portion of the screen using the mouse, only the highlighted text will be printed.